Lala Kent Discusses ‘Married’ Boyfriend Rumors, Will She Return To ‘Vanderpump Rules’ For Season 6?

 Although Lala Kent proclaimed that she was done with the Bravo reality series at the end of last year, there seems to be at least a slight chance that fans may see more of the singer and actress later this year when the show is expected to return for Season 6.

 On April 10, E!
-News shared a report, which featured several comments made by Lala Kent in regard to her exit from Vanderpump Rules — and her potential return.
+News shared a report that featured several comments made by Lala Kent in regard to her exit from Vanderpump Rules — and her potential return.

 “I was just becoming an unhealthy individual,” Lala Kent said of her decision to quit both the restaurant and the show during last night’s Season 5 reunion.
 “I was hammered all day every day.
 I was just not in a good head-space.
 Human beings can only take so much until it’s like, you know what, f**k this.
 I can’t do it anymore.”

-Lala Kent joined the cast of Vanderpump Rules during the show’s fourth season and quickly hit it off with her co-star, James Kennedy.
-As for the rest of the series’ stars, Lala Kent appeared to get along with them okay at first but eventually, she had a falling out with nearly everyone and by Season 5, Kennedy was her only ally.
+Lala Kent joined the cast of Vanderpump Rules during the show’s fourth season and quickly hit it off with her co-star James Kennedy.
+As for the rest of the series’ stars, Lala Kent appeared to get along with them okay at first, but eventually, she had a falling out with nearly everyone.
+By Season 5, Kennedy was her only ally.

 In addition to being estranged from nearly the entire Vanderpump Rules cast, Lala Kent was plagued with rumors claiming she was dating a married man, possibly Randall Emmett, during Season 5.